CEEQA 2018 Review

 In the other Agents category Cushman & Wakefield retained the Retail Agency for the third successive year, while CBRE were also successful as Property Management Company of the Year in the Company Awards section, a record-equalling four awards in total for advisory companies.

-But it was the development arm of Swedish based conglomerate, Skanska Commercial Development Europe that shone brightest, lifting five titles on a night of triumph, equalling their own record set in 2014.
+But it was the development arm of Swedish based conglomerate, Skanska Commercial Development Europe that shone brightest, lifting five titles on a night to equal their own record set in 2014.

-One of the main characteristics of the 2018 edition was the sheer v0olume of high calibre projects completed during 2017, particularly in the Prague office segment.
-But also the number of ambitious restoration projects in all building awards categories, notably the hotel segment where more than half the short listed nominees were renovations, restorations or “renewals”.
+One of the main characteristics of the 2018 edition was the sheer volume of high calibre projects completed during 2017 compared with recent years, particularly in the Prague office segment which was dominant in the Building Awards categories.
+But also the number of ambitious restoration projects in all building awards categories, notably the hotel segment where more than half the short listed nominees were renovations, restorations or “renewals”, providing an interesting market signal for developers.

-Perhaps the biggest market whale of the them all in their segment, global legal practice Dentons, retained the Legal & Financial Services firms award for the ninth successive year including two wins as Salans prior, with the added intrigue that a legal team containing Pawel Debowski has won the award 13 times in the 15 years since CEEQA’s inception as the main industry showcase for the sector in 2003.
+The biggest market whale of the them all in their segment, global legal practice Dentons, retained the Legal & Financial Services award for the ninth successive year, including two prior wins by the same team as Salans.

 “Our congratulations to all this year’s winners and short listed candidates on another outstanding year for the sector, and our thanks to all participants, collaborators, jurors and partners for helping to make this the most successful edition of CEEQA to date.”